stulich/3_hunnit/docs/proposal.md

 application will intend on supporting.

 ![topDiscussions](imgs/topDisuccsions.png)
+The discussions that are currently new/popular will be displayed in one main feed.
+There users can interact with them, or potentially search for more, and then if desired create there own post.
 ![popular surveys](imgs/popular_surveys.png)
 The surveys that are currently new/popular will be displayed in one main feed.
 There users can interact with them, or potentially search for more, and then if desired create there own.
 ![discussionForm](imgs/discussionForm.png)
+This form will allow users to post new discussions and tag different categories in the post.
+They will be able to enter in a title for the post and a description of what the discussion is about.
 ![surveyForm](imgs/surveyForm.png)
+This form will allow users to post new surveys and tag different categories.
+It will also allow the user to select what type of response they want back and it will allow the users to select how they want the results to be visualized.
 ![surveyResults](imgs/surveyResults.png)
+This is an example of how the results to different surveys will be returned.
+The platform will bbe albe to suport different types of graphs.